Painted Stories XL | Selected by...

 I asked some Amsterdam people to curate my first series Painted Stories XL Prints, for which I made an illustration of something significant to them.

-Georgy Dendoe | Founder clothing brand Sumibu
+'Terry' Selected by Georgy Dendoe | Founder clothing brand Sumibu

 Sumibu is a clothing brand from Amsterdam.
 Sumibu is a corruption of the name of the neighborhood I grew up in, the Bijlmer, which is also known as Bims.
 My friends and I started calling it Smib, Bims spelled backwards.
 And when I started studying Japanese, it became Sumibu.
 That’s how they would phonetically spell Smib.